 “The sales brochures pictured blind employees, but I witnessed sighted part-time workers handling the repackaging, relabeling and assembly,” Inzeo told the Journal-Sentinel.
 “When I asked the warehouse manager why he replied it was easier to hire sighted workers because it took too long to teach the blind how to do the work.”

 “I walked into the job thinking, ‘I’m going to do wonderful things for people that really need it,’” Inzeo said.
 “But it was all exploitation.”

-The Milwaukee Business Journal reported that the settlement resolves claims that furniture designers and sales representatives working for IBVI took impermissible gifts and payments from manufacturers on certain contracts, and that IBVI improperly subcontracted a set-aside contract for screen-printed clothing to an entity that did not generally use blind labor.
+The Imperial Valley News reported that the settlement resolves claims that furniture designers and sales representatives working for IBVI took impermissible gifts and payments from manufacturers on certain contracts, and that IBVI improperly subcontracted a set-aside contract for screen-printed clothing to an entity that did not generally use blind labor.

 IBVI President and CEO C.J.
 Lange said in a statement that his company worked with the Justice Department and found that none of the initial claims brought by Inzeo were valid but that it found two employees who were “engage in inappropriate activities” and were fired.

 “These settlement negotiations have provided an opportunity for us to strengthen our relationship and trust with the United States government, while also ensuring that our staff is working toward our mission of blind employment,” the statement reads.

 “At Industries for the Blind and Visually Impaired (IBVI), our employees inspire us with their commitment to excellence.
 They make us who we are.
 And they make it possible for us to do what we do: provide the best, most cost-effective industrial supplies—made with a true purpose,” reads the front page of the IBVI website.

 The Justice Department investigation found that IBVI did not live up to that standard.